moonbuggy/docker-dnsmasq-updater/README.md

                         API server port (default: '8080') -k KEY, --api_key KEY
                         API access key
+  -R SECONDS, --api_retry SECONDS
+                        delay in seconds before retrying failed connection (default: '10')
 ```
 The `--api_key` argument is a string and needs to match the same on the manager.

-The `--ip` setting doesn't make a lot of sense yet and probably doesn't need to
-be here.
-Some Swarm services will run through a frontend and will want to provide
-that frontend's IP, others will want to provide the IP of the node they're
-running on.
-A per-container/service override for the default IP setting needs to
-be added, and the default IP should only be set by the manager.

 ## Setup
 Docker Dnsmasq Updater requires at least Python 3.6 and the _bottle_,
 _bottlejwt_, _docker_, _paramiko_ and _python_hosts_ modules.

+Docker Dnsmasq Updater Agent requires only the _docker_ module.

-The script can be run standalone on the Docker host or in a Docker container, so
+In the default `--standalone` mode the script can be run on a standalone Docker
-long as it has access to the Docker socket it's happy.
+host, either directly or in a container.
+So long as it has access to the Docker
+socket it's happy.

 You do not need to both install it on the host and run the container, it would
 in fact be a bad idea to do so.
 Choose one or the other, whichever you feel
 works best for you.

+In `--manager` mode the script can be run anywhere that's reachable from the
+Agents, they just need to see the API.

+If running on the same device as _dnsmasq_, the `--local` argument allows writing
+the hosts file to the local filesystem.

 ### Installation on Docker host
 Install requirements: `pip3 install -r requirements.txt`